ArkSlane/openshift-cd-demo/README.md

 * Take note of these credentials and then follow the demo guide below:

-  * Gogs: `gogs/gogs`
+  * Git: `git/git`
   * Nexus: `admin/admin123`
   * SonarQube: `admin/admin`

-* A Jenkins pipeline is pre-configured which clones Tasks application source code from Gogs (running on OpenShift), builds, deploys and promotes the result through the deployment pipeline.
+* A Jenkins pipeline is pre-configured which clones Tasks application source code from GitHub, builds, deploys and promotes the result through the deployment pipeline.
 In the CI/CD project, click on _Builds_ and then _Pipelines_ to see the list of defined pipelines.

     Click on _tasks-pipeline_ and _Configuration_ and explore the pipeline definition.